poldap/SpotNet/README.md

 ## Executing the code

 Most of our code is organized as Jupyter notebooks containing Python code.
-If you are unfamiliar with Jupyter notebooks, you can refer to any of the many existing tutorials, e.g.: [Getting Started With Jupyter Notebook for Python](https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46).
+If you are unfamiliar with Jupyter notebooks, you can refer to any of the many existing tutorials, e.g., [\[6\]][6].
+After installation of the required packages, navigating to the folder where this repository has been cloned and executing `jupyter notebook` launches the Jupyter notebook server in that folder.
+Then, a simple click to any of the `*.ipynb` files listed there loads it on a new tab, where controls for running our code are available.

 ### Data generation

-The generation of synthetic Fluorospot images is provided by [`data_simulation.ipynb`](https://nbviewer.jupyter.org/github/poldap/SpotNet/blob/master/data_simulation.ipynb).
-After you have started the Jupyter notebook server from your cloned SpotNet directory, you should be able to open and run `data_simulation.ipynb` in your browser.

-To understand the theory behind image generation, follow the explanations for each cell and run them sequentially.
-When all the cells have been run, the images will be generated and stored in the `sim_data` directory.
-Alternatively, you can generate the images directly with the default parameters by using the menu and selecting `Kernel -> Restart and Run All`.
+The generation of synthetic FluoroSpot images is provided by [`data_simulation.ipynb`](https://nbviewer.jupyter.org/github/poldap/SpotNet/blob/master/data_simulation.ipynb).
+To understand the theory and the implementation behind the generation of synthetic FluoroSpot images, follow the explanations for each cell and run them sequentially.
+Alternatively, to simply generate the images with the default parameters, one can use the menu and select `Kernel -> Restart and Run All`.
+In either case, the synthetic FluoroSpot images that form our training and test databases will be stored in the `sim_data` directory when all cells have finished running.
+In particular, [`data_simulation.ipynb`](https://nbviewer.jupyter.org/github/poldap/SpotNet/blob/master/data_simulation.ipynb) will create 4 `*.npy` files in the `sim_data` directory, of which one (`result_1250_cells_10_images.npy`) will contain our training database, while the remaining three contain our test database.
+The accumulated size of these four files is expected to be around 10 GB.

-**Note**: The generation of images with default parameters is expected to take several minutes, and may even take up to a few hours in non-GPU systems.

 ### SpotNet training (optional)

 Once the data has been generated, it will be stored in the `sim_data` directory.
-Run the `spot_net.ipynb` notebook by running `Kernel -> Restart and Run All`.
+Run the [`spot_net.ipynb`](https://nbviewer.jupyter.org/github/poldap/SpotNet/blob/master/spot_net.ipynb) notebook by running `Kernel -> Restart and Run All`.

 ### ConvNet training (optional)

 Once the data has been generated, it will be stored in the `sim_data` directory.
-Run the `conv_net.ipynb` notebook by running `Kernel -> Restart and Run All`.
+Run the [`conv_net.ipynb`](https://nbviewer.jupyter.org/github/poldap/SpotNet/blob/master/conv_net.ipynb) notebook by running `Kernel -> Restart and Run All`.

 ### Evaluation of the trained models